 - Who else would want to know that we had this conversation?

-Affirm your prospect's involvement while asking for information, and it'll be easier to make sure your pitch meets everybody's requirements.
+Listen and affirm your prospect's pain points while asking for information, and it'll be easier to make your pitch meet everybody's requirements.